What is the process of the New York State Constitutional Convention?

 Frequently Asked Questions:

 Won’t the delegates elected just be “the same old crowd” of politicians?
-Isn’t that particularly true under the current delegate selection process?
+Isn’t that particularly true under the current delegate election process?
 And if that happens, won’t the convention just be a waste of time and money?

 That wasn’t the experience with the last convention, nor in any convention over the past century.
 In 1968, delegates were elected to the last convention held in New York State.
 While most delegates had some governmental experience, only 14 of the delegates were current legislators, while an additional 32 had previously so served, for a total of approximately 25%.
 The results of that convention – including provisions for women’s rights, educational opportunity, and environmental bill of rights, and major redistricting reform – further demonstrated that the delegates were most definitely not operating simply as a shadow legislature.
 Indeed, literally all of the most unique features of the New York Constitution – including provisions for local home rule and executive budgeting (1915), for protection of education, social services, workers’ rights and housing (1938), and for protection of the Adirondacks (1897) – were added to the document through a constitutional convention, not through initiative of the legislature.

 The election of delegates in 2017 will be far more competitive than the last convention.
-The selection of delegates in 1966 was largely a party affair, with less than half of the candidates having any challenge in a primary.
+The election of delegates in 1966 was largely a party affair, with less than half of the candidates having any challenge in a primary.
 In addition, virtually no candidate spent any money on any meaningful campaign.
 It is worthy of note, however, that the 1967 convention was initially called for a very narrow purpose, adjusting to redistricting requirements which had been imposed by the Supreme Court.
-In 2017, there is every reason to believe that the selection of delegates will be far more contested and transparent.
+In 2017, there is every reason to believe that the election of delegates will be far more contested and transparent.
 Citizens Union, among other organizations, will aggressively recruit and promote independent candidates for delegate, as well as support reform delegates in party primaries.

 The delegate elections in 2018 will afford reformers a unique opportunity to support and elect qualified candidates committed to issues of reform.
 All statewide officials and legislators will be preoccupied in 2018 with their own election and re-election campaigns.
 The opportunity to select three delegates in each Senatorial district will provide reformers with a once-in-a-generation opportunity to support candidates who are focused on issues of governmental reform rather than the usual give and take of the budget, political, and operational issues.
 As the office of the delegate will also likely exist for no more than a year, no candidate will run who is seeking to establish a career position in politics.
 The issues will be about government, and reformers should not miss the opportunity to focus on “our” issues.